pifopi/TCGPocketAutomation/README.md

 Those are simple scripts to automate pokemon TCG pocket over adb and using open cv for template matching + discord message for logging what happened

+# TODO list
-//TODO fix warnings
+- fix compilation warnings
+- reduce wait time
-//TODO make discord messages prettier
+- make discord messages prettier
-//TODO add/remove instances
+- add/remove instances
-//TODO read/write settings from/to a file
+- read/write settings from/to a file
-//TODO make discord channel + ping as settings
+- make discord channel + ping as settings
-//TODO make a setup guide
+- make a setup guide
-//  put adb in your PATH
+  - put adb, Bluestacks and LDPlayer in your PATH
+  - activate ADB on every bluestack instance
+  - activate ADB on every real phone instance + connect to it once
-//  have an environnement variable namled DISCORD_BOT_TOKEN with a discord bot token
+  - have an environnement variable named DISCORD_BOT_TOKEN with a discord bot token